Medieval medicine of Western Europe: Hospital system

-In the Medieval period the term hospital encompassed hostels for travellers, dispensaries for poor relief, clinics and surgeries for the injured, and homes for the blind, lame, elderly, and mentally ill.
+In the medieval period, the term hospital encompassed hostels for travellers, dispensaries for poor relief, clinics and surgeries for the injured, and homes for the blind, lame, elderly, and mentally ill.
 Monastic hospitals developed many treatments, both therapeutic and spiritual.

 During the thirteenth century an immense number of hospitals were built.
 The Italian cities were the leaders of the movement.
 Milan had no fewer than a dozen hospitals and Florence before the end of the fourteenth century had some thirty hospitals.
 Some of these were very beautiful buildings.
 At Milan a portion of the general hospital was designed by Bramante and another part of it by Michelangelo.
 The Hospital in Sienna, built in honor of St. Catherine, has been famous ever since.
 Everywhere throughout Europe this hospital movement spread.
 Virchow, the great German pathologist, in an article on hospitals, showed that every city of Germany of five thousand inhabitants had its hospital.
 He traced all of this hospital movement to Pope Innocent III, and though he was least papistically inclined, Virchow did not hesitate to give extremely high praise to this pontiff for all that he had accomplished for the benefit of children and suffering mankind.

 Hospitals began to appear in great numbers in France and England.
-Following the French Norman invasion into England, the explosion of French ideals led most Medieval monasteries to develop a hospitium or hospice for pilgrims.
+Following the French Norman invasion of England, the explosion of French ideals led most medieval monasteries to develop a hospitium or hospice for pilgrims.
 This hospitium eventually developed into what we now understand as a hospital, with various monks and lay helpers providing the medical care for sick pilgrims and victims of the numerous plagues and chronic diseases that afflicted Medieval Western Europe.
 Benjamin Gordon supports the theory that the hospital – as we know it – is a French invention, but that it was originally developed for isolating lepers and plague victims, and only later undergoing modification to serve the pilgrim.

 Owing to a well-preserved 12th-century account of the monk Eadmer of the Canterbury cathedral, there is an excellent account of Bishop Lanfranc's aim to establish and maintain examples of these early hospitals:

 But I must not conclude my work by omitting what he did for the poor outside the walls of the city Canterbury.
 In brief, he constructed a decent and ample house of stone…for different needs and conveniences.
 He divided the main building into two, appointing one part for men oppressed by various kinds of infirmities and the other for women in a bad state of health.
 He also made arrangements for their clothing and daily food, appointing ministers and guardians to take all measures so that nothing should be lacking for them.